adster101/hastingsdigital/hbmf/index.md

 Once the navigation scheme has been finalised I will create a series of static wireframes outlining the layout of each page.

-Once the wireframe layouts have been agreed I  would seek to work with a local creative / graphic designer with a view to providing a look and feel in keeping with the brand colours as defined in the current logo.
+Once the wireframe layouts have been agreed I  would seek to work with a local creative / graphic designer with a view to providing a look and feel in keeping with the brand colours as defined in the current logo/branding or as directed.